MediaComem/comem-archidep-php-todo-exercise/README.md

 It is simply because you have not yet implemented the `SELECT` query in the `$selectQuery` variable.
-This makes the `$items` variable empty, which produces an error in the `foreach` loop which attempts to iterate over it to display the todo items.
+This makes the `$items` variable empty, which produces an error in the `foreach` loop that attempts to iterate over it to display the todo items.

 ### Adding a todo item redirects to another URL